HORSEY

 One story tells how the operator at Horsey found himself entangled in the pump's machinery as he tried to secure the building against the storm in 1943; his cries are still said to be heard on windy nights as the ghost of his mangled body continues to be dragged around by the windpump's huge, wooden sails. |

-The Buxton family continue to manage the surrounding 2000 acre estate.
+The Buxton family continue to manage the surrounding 2000 acre Horsey Estate.
 There are paths that lead along both sides of the dyke leading to Horsey Mere.

 Horsey Dyke footpath leading to Horsey Mere |